 Object Of A Preposition - The object of a preposition is a noun or pronoun that is linked to the rest of the sentence by the preposition.

-I'd not heard of compound prepositions until I'd seen them in one of our children's assignments.
+I had not heard of compound prepositions until I'd seen them in one of our children's modern English books.

 Personally, I think that the "compound" prepositions are sets of words (phrases?) that need to be edited.
 There are so many times when we could simply phrase our writing better.

-It is especially helpful when we're free to use an editor or word processor and read our work out loud to be able to see that we are "missing something" in our writing - namely the preposition's object.
+It is especially helpful when we're free to use an editor or word processor and read our work out loud to be able to see that we are "missing something" in our writing.

 The better we choose our words, the better others will understand our writing.

-As a matter of fact, they were happy to learn that if a reading selection were too long or verbose, they could simply remove the prepositional phrases one at a time to make sense of the sentence and then add the phrases back to understand the details or instructions.
-If they could recognize the preposition, they could follow the articles and adjectives to the object of the preposition, mentally separate it from the sentence and see the main sentence much more easily.
+As a matter of fact, they were happy to learn that if a reading selection were too long or verbose, they could simply remove the prepositional phrases one at a time to make sense of the sentence.
+Then they could restore the phrases to understand the details.

-Also, prepositions help define instructional material.
-"Put it in the basket in the corner of the kitchen."
-The prepositions "in", "in", and "of" explain where to put it.
-Remove the prepositional phrases to see that "Put it" is the simple thought in this sentence.
+The prepositions "in", "in", and "of" explain where to put the basket.
+Remove the prepositional phrases to see that "Put it." is the simple thought in this sentence.

 Thank you for visiting!